arindas/arindas.github.io/content/blog/segmented-log-rust.md

    `metadata`.
 Stored as `u32` in `4` bytes.
 2. `metadata`: The metadata associated with the record.
 Stored in `metadata_len` bytes.
 3. `value`: The value contained in the record.
-Stored in `record_length - metadata_len - 4` bytes.
+Stored in the remaining `record_length - metadata_len - 4` bytes.

 With, our byte layout ready, let's proceed with our `Segment::append` implementation: